UltiRequiem/articles/post/js-tutorials-01.md

 # From beginner to JavaScripter

+In this series of tutorials you will learn JavaScript in a practical way by doing projects and challenges.

+In this chapter you will learn the basics of JavaScript.

 ## Variables

 A variable is a place that you can assign to a certain value.